Hannah Waddingham: Stage career

 Waddingham has been a stage actress on both London's West End and New York's Broadway.
-She performed as Starbird in Space Family Robinson (Julian & Stephen Butler, 2002) and Suzanne Valadon in Lautrec.
+She made her West End debut in Saucy Jack and the Space Vixens at The Queens Theatre in 1998 and went on to star in Lautrec by Charles Aznavour in March 2000, then created the role of Christine Warner in Andrew Lloyd Webber and Ben Elton’s The Beautiful Game, staying with the show for the year-long run at the Cambridge Theatre from September 2000.
+Further stage roles included Starbird in Space Family Robinson (Julian & Stephen Butler, 2002) and Satan in Tonight's the Night: The Rod Stewart Musical at the Victoria Palace Theatre in 2003.

 Waddingham portrayed the Lady of the Lake in Spamalot, both in the London production and then on Broadway.
 She received an Olivier Award nomination for the role.
-She received outstanding reviews for her portrayal of Desirée Armfeldt in Trevor Nunn's revival of A Little Night Music, including being described by one critic as the "Joanna Lumley of musical theatre".
+She received outstanding reviews for her portrayal of Desirée Armfeldt in Trevor Nunn's revival of A Little Night Music.
 Waddingham subsequently received a further Olivier Award nomination in 2010 for Best Actress in a Musical for her performance in Night Music.

 In mid-2010, Waddingham played the Witch in the production of Into the Woods at London's Open Air Theatre.
 She originated the role of The Wicked Witch of the West in the West End production of The Wizard of Oz, which opened on 1 March 2011 at the London Palladium and was the first to perform the new Lloyd Webber and Rice song "Red Shoes Blues".
 She left the production on 4 September 2011.
 Waddingham won the whatsonstage.com Theatergoers Choice Award for Best Supporting Actress in a Musical for her performance.

-Waddingham appeared in the concert premiere of Styles and Drew's Soho Cinders at the Queens Theatre, London in 2011, and was replaced by Jenna Russell for the show's first fully staged production in 2012.

 In 2012, Waddingham starred in Chichester Festival Theatre's revival of Kiss Me, Kate.
 The show transferred to the Old Vic Theatre on London's South Bank in November 2012.

+On 25 August 2023, Waddingham was announced as the host of the Fantasy, Myths and Legends Prom as part of that year's BBC Proms; on 28 August, she pulled out just hours before the performance, in solidarity with the ongoing SAG-AFTRA strike.